 Toyosu Fish Market: The world largest wholesale market was move to Toyosu from Tsukiji in Oct.
 2018.
 The actual auctions have finished in the early morning so what you can see are the displays and video of the auctions.

-But there are many shops of processed foods for fish brokers and eating places for visitors.
+But there are many sushi places, shops of processed foods for fish brokers and other eating places for visitors.

 Ginza: There are large department stores, brand shops and Kitty land.
 How about lunch at Ginza Six?
-Or you can buy Japanese foods and eat at a table there.
+Or you can buy Japanese foods and eat at a table provided on the upper floor.
+Please bring your passport, if you want to buy something expensive with tax free, there.

 Harajuku/Omotesando: Takeshita street is very popular among Japanese young women.
 A busy area for shopping, foods, variety of animal cafes.
 (Admission: 1,000 to 2,000 JPY/h for animal cafe) Omotesando is a high end shopping street.